Dejan Udovičić

-Dejan Udovičić (Дејан Удовичић; born 26 July 1970) is a Serbian professional water polo head coach.
+Dejan Udovičić (Дејан Удовичић; born 26 July 1970) is a Serbian professional water polo head coach who currently coaches the U.S. men's national water polo team.
 He was named head coach for Serbia in June 2006, after the dissolution of the state union of Serbia and Montenegro.
 As a senior, he played for Partizan Belgrade and VK Beograd, while his coaching career started with Partizan where he stayed for nine seasons (2000-2009).
 His most notable achievement with the club was third place at the 2007 Euroleague Final Four in Milan.
-As the head coach of the Serbian national team, he has won gold medals at the 2009 World Aquatics Championships and the 2006 Men's European Water Polo Championship, as well as the 2012 Men's European Water Polo Championship.
+As its head coach of the Serbia national team, they won gold medals at the 2009 World Aquatics Championships and the 2006 Men's European Water Polo Championship, as well as the 2012 Men's European Water Polo Championship.
 He has also steered the national team to a bronze medal at the 2008 Olympics in Beijing.

 Early life

-Dejan and his twin brother Darko began playing water polo in primary school, after a friend of their father's recommended they tried it out.
+Dejan and his twin brother Darko began playing water polo in primary school, after a friend of their father's recommended that they tried it out.
 Both were attracted to other sports as well, but in the end decided to stick with water polo.
 At that time, Partizan had top level coaches who had emerged from the famous Yugoslav water polo school headed by Bata Vlaho Orlić (1934-2010).
 One of the top experts was Nikola Stamenić, who saw, early on, Dejan's potential as a player and even as a future coach.
 Dejan went on to play for Partizan with great success and became a member of the national team which he then captained for almost 15 years.
 On the other hand, Darko became the record holder for most games played in of the most successful national water polo teams of all time.
 While Darko ended his career as a player, Dejan decided to try himself as a coach.